 In-person examinations

-Written examinations are one form of assessment at Södertörn University.
-Registration for written examinations is obligatory.
-All written examinations at Södertörn University are anonymous, so students are allocated a code for their exam instead of their name, making them anonymous when the exam is marked.
+In-person examinations are one form of assessment at Södertörn University.
+Registration for in-person exams is compulsory.
+All in-person exams are anonymous, which means that you are assigned an anonymising code that replaces your name.
+This means you are anonymous when the exam is marked.

 Before an in-person examination